fictjs/fict/docs/compiler-spec.md

    ```

 5. Rest/merge helpers (runtime) exist for edge cases:
    - `mergeProps(...sources)` merges multiple props objects, preserving getters and override order (later wins).
-The compiler will emit it only when needed.
+The compiler will emit it only when needed; call it yourself only for truly dynamic/unknown shapes built at runtime.
-   - `prop` / `useProp` are public helpers for truly dynamic or heavy cases.
-For normal code, the compiler inserts lazy getters/memoized wrappers automatically; manual calls are rarely needed.
+   - `prop` / `useProp` are public helpers for rare needs:
+     - Mark specific reactive fields on a dynamic object the compiler cannot inspect.
+     - Memoize a heavy computation you explicitly control (`useProp(() => expensive())`).
+     - Preserve laziness when spreading/merging runtime-built objects with unknown keys.

 ---